Halleywood/WordleAppClone/README.md

 ### Install and Play!
 - Unfortunately, Heroku no longer offers a free deployment server where this site used to be hosted.
 However, the following installation instructions have been added so you have play right on your local machine.
 - 1.)
 Install Necessary Dependencies:
--     *you will need Node and NPM in order to run this on your machine.
+    -  you will need Node and NPM in order to run this on your machine.
+    -  In your terminal run the following commands to check if you have Node and NPM already installed:
+    ```
+    node -v
+    npm -v
+    ```